lizmat/raku-all-modules/MARTIMM/mongo-perl6-driver/README.md

 ### Replication Commands

-* [ ] applyOps.
-Internal command that applies oplog entries to the current data set.
-* [ ] getoptime.
-Internal command to support replication, returns the optime.
 * [ ] isMaster.
 Displays information about this member\u2019s role in the replica set, including whether it is the master.
 * [ ] replSetFreeze.
 Prevents the current member from seeking election as primary for a period of time.
 * [ ] replSetGetStatus.
 Returns a document that reports on the status of the replica set.